thegrumpys/odop/client/docs/Help/search.md

 # Search

+The term "Search" is used in the sense of "Search for a solution".
+The ODOP Search feature (<b>Action : Search</b> menu item or Search button) is used to find a feasible design.
+In the sense that it is a manual operation used to find a solution, Search is conceptually similar to a manual recalculation operation in a spreadsheet program.

 The **Action : Search** menu invokes the SEARCH algorithm.
 SEARCH will alter the values of any free independent variables to find a design that satisfies all constraints while also achieving the desired value for each fixed dependent variable.

-SEARCH operates to minimize the value of the objective function.
+SEARCH operates to minimize the objective value.
 The current design is used as a starting point.

 Only one SEARCH algorithm is available in the software at this time.

-* SEARCH1 -  a "logic" method of compact implementation.
+It is a "logic" method of compact implementation.
 It is "robust" (i.e. usually finds the right answer) but not always efficient.

+&nbsp;

+## Search algorithm tuning parameters

+Adjust internal variables with the <b>File : Preferences</b> menu item.

 The search routine returns a line of text (Termination Message) indicating the reason for terminating the search.